Omar-Arabi1/Todo_list_cli_tool/README.md

 The `--index` takes in the index (one-indexed, not zero-indexed) and its default is one, so it will remove the first task.

 The `--all` takes nothing and will remove the entire list, so be careful!
 There is a confirmation message before it removes anything; if you don't enter anything but 'y', it will not remove it.

+## Installation

+the inistallation is pretty simple just follow these steps:

+1. install the program from [this link](https://github.com/Omar-Arabi1/Todo_list_cli_tool/releases/download/V1.1/install.sh)
+2. (VERY IMPORTANT!) move the installed file into the home directory
+3. run this one lovely command `sudo bash install.sh`

+and that is it what this script does is

+- installs the program's zipped folder
+- extracts the zipped folder
+- moves it to the correct path
+- adds the path to the .bashrc to be accessable from everywhere

+this is it you installed it congrats!

+---
+please do not ask me to add any more code for this you are free to fork it, but I won't improve it based on any given code from you because of many reasons which are

+- I don't know how to (I am still new to all this)
+- I did this to learn how to make cli tools so I may not put more to this project unless later if I see any learning value

+--
+thanks for installing the program enjoy!